s341507/data2410-portfolio2/docs/rapport.md

 In the installation and configuration of the database, we followed the guide quite exactly.
 Therefore, there are very few differences between what we did to install and configure the database, and what is stated in the installation guide.

+### Configurating Zabbix Proxy
-Once the installation and configuration of the database was complete, it was time to configure the `Zabbix proxy`.
-The first step when configuring the `Zabbix proxy` was to open the config file with the following command:
+Once the installation and configuration of the database was complete, it was time to configure the `Zabbix Proxy`.
+The first step when configuring the `Zabbix Proxy` was to open the config file with the following command:

 ```bash
 sudo nano /etc/zabbix/zabbix_proxy.conf